DPDK/dpdk/doc/guides/tools/flow-perf.rst

 but increasing the outer IP source address by 1 each time, thus it will give different flow each time, and all other items will have open masks.

+The application also provide the ability to measure rte flow deletion rate, in addition to memory consumption before and after the flows creation.

+The app supports single and multi core performance measurements.

 Known Limitations
 -----------------

 The current version has limitations which can be removed in future:

-* Support outer items up to tunnel layer only.
 * Single core insertion only.
-* Only one instance of same action can be added in one rule.

-The application also provide the ability to measure rte flow deletion rate, in addition to memory consumption before and after the flows creation.

-The app supports single and multi core performance measurements.

 Compiling the Application